MacroMayhem/RecipeAllocation/README.md

     └── README.md

 ### How To Run
-In order to the project.
-We need to set up the docker which ensures the consistency of the project across platforms.
-After the docker is set up we utilize `python` to run the `main.py`
+We provide *2* ways to run the algorithm.
+First one uses **Docker** and the second one requires **python** installation.

-##### Setting up the docker
+##### [DOCKER]
 Firstly, navigate to the `$ROOT` of the project.
 The project structre at `$ROOT` is displayed [above](#project-structure)

-Execute the command
+Execute the command to build the image

 `docker build -t recipe_allocation .`

-This builds the image.
 Next, we need to run the image inside the container by

 `docker run -it recipe_allocation`

-This will start a container and execute the image.
-The miniconda3 enivronment will change from `base` to `env` with python3.6 installed.
+**Return** True or False depending if the constraints were met or not

-We are ready to execute the project.
+In order to run on different jsons one can either edit the `CMD` fields in the dockerfile appropriately `CMD ["python", "main.py","-p", "./data/","-o","orders.json","-s","stock.json"]`
-##### Executing the application
+or can replace the `stock.json` and `orders.json` in the `$ROOT/data/` folder

-Make sure the `JSON` files are placed in the `data` folder
+##### [STAND-ALONE EXECUTION]Executing the application

-**execution**
+If the user has a working python3 installation.
+One can easily execute the script **execution**

 `python main.py -p ./data/ -o orders.json -s stock.json`